How long does paint take to dry and cure?

 We advise leaving between 2-4 hours before you start painting your second coat.
 Once your second coat has been applied, your paint will take about 24 hours to dry.
 But like we've said, this doesn't mean the job is done just yet!

-How long does Lick paint take to cure?
+How long does it take for paint to fully cure?

 If, for example, your painting conditions are hot with high moisture (like in a bathroom), then both drying and curing time can take longer.
 In this case, we'd allow 7-10 days for your paint to fully cure.